GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 There's a modest sand-gravel-brick place on the road from Ganges to Fulford.

-And the cement plant west of Ganges has sand and gravel.
-Helpful staff.
+And the cement plant west of Ganges has sand and gravel, with helpful staff.

 For a junk pile, go north on Robinson road - on the left at a bend is a place, doing dual duty as a UHaul rent-a-truck agency.